podnebnik/data/README.md

     url:              # url to original data source if possible
     author:           # organisation or person who is the owner of the data
     code:             # path to code in repo used to transform data into csv files if exists
-    date_accessed:    # date when data was extracted in ISO format
+    date_accessed:    # date when data was extracted in ISO format (e.g. 2021-07-12)
 ```
 * `licenses:` unless required otherwise by your data source, use the following:
 ```